Maria Henry

 Maria Henry née Storer (died 25 April 1795 in Philadelphia), was an American stage actress.
 She was engaged in the Old American Company.

-Maria Henry was the youngest of the four Storer sisters, all actors of the Old American Company; the eldest, "Mrs Henry", died at a fire at sea near Jamaica; the second, Ann Nancy Storer, became known under the name "Mrs Hogg"; and the third, Fanny Henry.
-Of the four Storer sisters, all but the youngest where one after another married to the actor John Henry (d.
-1794), manager of the Old American Company.
+Maria Henry was the youngest of four Storer sisters (of at least seven) who were actors of the Old American Company; the eldest, Jane, died at a fire at sea near Jamaica; the second, Ann Nancy Storer, became known under the name "Mrs Hogg"; and the third was Frances (Fanny).
+Jane was married to actor John Henry (died 1794), manager of the Old American Company.
+Shortly after Jane's death at sea, Ann lived with Henry (and possibly bore him a son), and by 1768 was credited in theatrical bills using his surname.
+However, by 1775, they had gone their separate ways, she to Dublin to act, he to Jamaica.
+By 1788, Maria was probably Henry's wife.